esl/MongooseIM/doc/developers-guide/Basic-iq-handler.md

 XMPP stands for Extensible Messaging and Presence Protocol.
 One way the protocol can be extended is by defining new types of queries, or _IQs_, that XMPP entities should be able to handle.
-It's usual that a XEP defining some XMPP extension contains at least one new type of IQ.
+It's usual that a XEP defining some XMPP extension contains some new type of IQ.
 IQs can also be used to implement custom features - required in a particular problem domain - but not defined by any official XEP.

 This tutorial will show you how to add and test a simple module with an IQ handler to MongooseIM.